devwh-lab/despijan-designs-random/README.md

 Stakeholder Feedback Loops – Engage QA teams early with prototypes and usability tests to validate that the MVP matches the functionality of v1.

 Phased Rollout – Launch the MVP internally first, ensuring smooth adoption and gathering data to refine performance before wider release.

+---

+Strengthening Risk & Control Through a Secure, Tested QAP

+Goal:
+QA Portal V2 will be developed as a secure, thoroughly tested, and auditable system that directly supports Citi’s Risk & Control framework.
+By validating both frontend and backend features with automated testing, QAP will minimize risks, ensure compliance, and become the primary source of sign-off for material changes and releases.

+Goals:

+Prevent risk by embedding rigorous testing practices across QAP’s frontend and backend.

+Ensure every feature is validated through automated unit, integration, and end-to-end testing.

+Provide transparent, accurate, and auditable data that aligns with governance and compliance standards.

+Reduce the likelihood of control gaps by surfacing issues early through automated test coverage.

+Build confidence that QAP can serve as a trusted single source of truth for release approvals.

+How I Will Achieve This:

+Frontend Testing – Implement unit tests and end-to-end tests with Playwright to validate UI behavior, usability, and accessibility.

+Backend Testing – Apply unit tests, integration tests, and API validations to ensure business logic and data integrity are reliable.

+Continuous Quality Gates – Enforce automated checks and test coverage thresholds in the CI/CD pipeline to block untested or insecure code.

+Audit-Ready Evidence – Generate reports from test runs that can be directly used for audits and compliance reviews.

+Traceability & Escalation – Provide drill-down error details (logs, stack traces) and integrate with JIRA for issue tracking and escalation.

+Secure Development Practices – Apply strict standards across frontend and backend (e.g., input sanitization, request validation, dependency scanning) to prevent vulnerabilities and maintain compliance.